-The DRAFT Blanie 2020 estimate is the based on the final tender ready drawings; however, includes several assumptions at this time due to some unknowns for third party utility relocations and CP geotechnical and risk mitigation measures.
+\The DRAFT Blanie 2020 estimate is the based on the final tender ready drawings; however, includes several assumptions at this time due to some unknowns for third party utility relocations and CP geotechnical and risk mitigation measures.
 The contingency has been kept at 20% for these reasons.
-The final project estimate will be adjustments to budget line items (water, sani, transportation) both upon completion of the final estimate and upon reciept of he tendered values; however anticipate that any change to the overall budget will be minor enough to cover through the annual budgeting process.
+The final project estimate will be completed upon reciept of outstanding information from CP and in coordination with the final tender documents.
+Staff expect there will be adjustments to budget line items (water, sani, transportation) both upon completion of the final estimate and upon reciept of the tendered values; however anticipate that any change to the overall budget will be minor enough to cover through the annual budgeting process.